How Is Child Custody Determined?

 - Joint custody: Many joint custody agreements include both legal custody and physical custody, where the parents split time with the child and are both involved in decisions.

-To get a free consultation with one of our attorneys, call us at 334-595-8114 or connect with us online.
+Learn how we can assist with your child custody dispute or other related family law matters.
+To get a free consultation with our law firm, call us at 334-595-8114 or connect with us online.